My Go-To Cool Whip Frosting Turns Out Perfect Every Time

 Ingredients

-- 1 cup cold milk, whole milk or 2% low-fat milk
+- 1 cup cold milk, whole milk or two percent low-fat milk

-- 1 3.4 oz box instant pudding mix , flavor of your choice
+- 1 box instant pudding mix, 3.4 ounces, flavor of choice

-- 8 oz Cool Whip, thawed in the refrigerator over night
+- 8 ounces whipped topping, Cool Whip or store brand works. thawed in the refrigerator overnight

 Instructions

-- Using a hand mixer (or a stand mixer) on slow speed, whip the cream cheese until it is smooth and creamy.
+- Using a hand mixer or stand mixer on low speed, beat until smooth and creamy.

-- Gradually add the thickened pudding mixture to the cream cheese, starting with about 2 heaping spoonfuls at a time.
+- Add the thickened pudding to the cream cheese a few spoonful at a time.

 Gina’s Notes and Tips

-- Fridge: Store in an airtight container for 3 to 4 days.
-Just stir gently before using again.
+- Refrigerator: Store in an airtight container for 3 to 4 days.
+Stir gently before using.

-- Freezer: Not ideal.
-It can turn watery after thawing.
+- Freezer: Not recommended, as the texture may become watery after thawing.

 can I use Jello powder that makes gelatin as opposed to pudding?